johnpcarter/JcPublicTools/README.md

 **Installation**

-This source code is a webMethods Micro Service Runtime package and you will need to first install the Software AG Micro Service Runtime or download a docker image.
+This source code is a webMethods Integration/Micro Service Runtime package and you will need to first install this or download a docker image.

 **local installation**